Texas Ranch Art

 The Wilbers shock is great even if it was a little harsh.
 I was running without the saddle bags or any of the additional load that I normally have packed on the bike (tire patch kit, a few tools, etc.).
 But since this is the first time I've gone out that way (bagless) since buying the bike back in 2002, I'd consider it well bellow "average weight".
 The shock is designed for loads between what I call "typical" and up to a rally/long trip load (maybe even a fuel cell eventually).
 With that additional weight, I expect it to be spot on!

-All material on this site (c) Mark Johnson November, 2005.
+All material on this site (c) 1995 - Present.
+Mark Johnson.
 All rights reserved.